 The new curriculum will add eight programs of study and will result in Dover earning technical center charter school status with the Department of Education by 2015.
 The programs will include study and application in the fields of: general agriculture education, agricultural mechanisms, 21 Century job seeking skills, agriculture/horticulture, accounting/bookkeeping, graphic communication, child care management and engineering technology.

 Dover's Career Training Curriculum will offer five programs that are not currently offered by York County School of Technology.
 The CTC will also cost less per student than the competing program, approximately $13,500 to $8,900, respectively.
+According to Benton, costs are kept lower because the program will use the current curriculum and will not require any new staff or building modifications.

 Another difference presented by Benton is an emphasis on quality.
 Dover's program will use "educators with a specific knowledge base to educate, not workers in the field with no teacher training."